Home » Information Centre » FAQs » Health Screening

 All donors must undertake health screening tests for the protection of the recipient and the unborn child.
 We recommend using a HFEA regulated fertility clinic to undertake the insemination, who will also ensure that the correct infection testing and health screening tests are completed.

 We recommend all donor undertake the following infection tests:

 If you are choosing to get these tests done yourself you can either go through your local GP, or alternatively tests may be undertaken at a Genito-urinary medicine clinic (GUM clinic), normally based within your local hospital.

-If you do not have sufficient information about the sperm donor's or egg donor's family health history or you have concerns regarding genetic health problems, then it is advisable to speak to your GP about genetic health testing.
+If you do not have sufficient information about the sperm donor's or egg donor's family health history or you have concerns regarding genetic health problems, then it is advisable to speak to your GP or fertility clinic about genetic health testing.

 IVF babble is a new, exciting and revolutionary online magazine, offering its readers unrivalled access to the most comprehensive collection of global fertility news, advice from leading experts and information and support for anyone who may be undergoing or considering fertility treatments